 Samson Meteor Mic USB Studio Microphone

 While we like the Sony system for any occasion where you may be away from your camera, we’ve been quite impressed by this simple USB mic from Samson for all those instances where you’ll be recording your flipped lectures in a more traditional setting.
 Not only does this microphone pick up amazing quality sound, but it offers a ton of adjustment options, connects to virtually any computer or recording device via USB, and folds up to fit in the palm of your hand.
-Normally $150, it’s on Amazon right now for $49.
+It’s on Amazon right now for $47.

 Whether you’re flipping a classroom, recording a lab demonstration, sharing review notes or a study guide online for your class, or just taking part in a video conference, you want a high-quality versatile webcam — and that’s just what we like about the GoPro Hero.
-You might think of GoPro as just for action sports, but this handy little recorder is great for a variety of purposes — it mounts anywhere (which makes it perfect for hands-free video), records 30 frames per second at 1080p HD, and even comes with a waterproof casing (if you happen to be teaching marine biology, aquatic safety — or just happen to be recording with us in the rainy Pacific Northwest).
+You might think of GoPro as just for action sports, but this handy little recorder is great for a variety of purposes — it mounts anywhere (which makes it perfect for hands-free video), records at 4K120 resolution, and even comes with a waterproof casing (if you happen to be teaching marine biology, aquatic safety — or just happen to be recording with us in the rainy Pacific Northwest).

 The goal of flipping your classroom isn’t just to change the way you deliver lectures — it’s to open your class time to better facilitate student discussions, foster interactive learning, and enable students to really get into the details of the lesson.
 Most often, educators can simply open the floor for questions and insights to get class time started — but sometimes, it helps to have a little technology on your side.
 Poll Everywhere is an app that enables teachers to post a question to students, who then respond via a laptop or smartphone.
 Poll Everywhere helps to make it clear who’s really watched the lectures and who really understands the material, as well as which students or concepts may need extra attention.
 Best of all, if you’re using PollEverywhere’s Web Voting system, you can even embed your poll right into Panopto using our Embed Anything feature.